 The next population and housing census, Census 2022, is scheduled to start from 3 February to March 2022.
 The Census Night will be on 2 February 2022 where fieldworkers will enumerate the homeless, the transient population, those in communal living quarters such as hotels, B&Bs, hospitals, correctional centres, old age homes etc. A census is the total count of a population whereby all people – including children, babies, homeless people and foreign nationals within the borders of a country – are counted.
 A census collects data about a country’s socio-economic dynamics – people’s living conditions, access to basic services, income, etc.

-Stats SA is mandated by the Statistics Act to collect data for official statistics and to conduct a census.
+Stats SA is mandated by the Statistics Act (Act No. 6 of 1999) to collect data for official statistics and to conduct a census.
 In terms of section 17 of the Act, information collected on individuals and their households remains confidential.
 The Act also makes it obligatory to provide data to Stats SA fieldworkers administering questionnaires for producing official statistics.

 As part of the phases towards the full count of the population in 2021, Statistics South Africa (Stats SA) conducted the Census Mini Test Phase 1 from 9 October to 6 November 2019 in selected areas around the country

 Stats SA will recruit fieldworkers across the country through the online recruitment database where prospective candidates can apply for available contract work that includes collecting data from respondents and other activities involved in the pre-enumeration, enumeration and post-enumeration phases.
 The advert can be found here For a guide on how to register on the HR recruitment database click here For Frequently Asked Questions click here For a guide on how to upload proof of address click here I have registered on the HR database, so what now? click here Pamphlet Approval Document click here

 Census data is used for planning, monitoring and evaluation